vue-styleguidist/vue-styleguidist/docs/GettingStarted.md

 ## 2. Configure your style guide

+If you’re using [Vue-CLI 3.x](https://github.com/vuejs/vue-cli) you can skip this step.

 [Point Styleguidist to your Vue components](Components.md) and [tell how to load your code](Webpack.md).

 ## 3. Add npm scripts for convenience